TeamHell/SparkyMusic/README.md

 # Installing

-> Click on buttons to expand.
+> Click on options to expand.
 This will show you the details of hosting templates via different platforms and a quick guide.

 <details>